wmorgan/dcos-docs/1.8/administration/overlay-networks/isolation.md

     $ iptables -I FORWARD -m set --match-set overlays src -m set --match-set overlays dst -m set ! --match-set src,dst overlay-exceptions -j dcos-isolation

-The actual iptables rules that live on the `dcos-isolation` chain are just simple rules, and we recommend that you again use ipsets of type `hash:net` and refer to `src` sets and `dest` sets.
-The purpose of this is primarily organization.
+The actual iptables rules that live on the `dcos-isolation` chain are simple rules.
+For organization, use ipsets of type `hash:net` and refer to `src` sets and `dest` sets.

-**Note:** In future versions of DC/OS we may provide support to automatically create the overlay ipsets for you.
+**Note:** Future versions of DC/OS may automatically create the overlay ipsets.
 Network names prefixed with `dcos-` and `mesos-` are therefore reserved and should not be used.

 # Example

-Let’s say we have created two overlay networks: `IT` and `HR`.
-We want HR apps to be able to talk to IT apps, but no IT app should ever be allowed to connect to an HR app.
-We also want to allow all IT apps to talk to amongst themselves and all HR apps to talk amongst themselves.
+In this example, the user has created two overlay networks, "IT" and "HR", and wants isolation according to the following rules:

+* HR apps can connect to IT apps.
+* IT apps cannot connect to HR apps.
+* All IT apps can communicate amongst themselves.
+* All HR apps can communicate amongst themselves.

 IT only runs apps on port 80.
-If we have assigned HR an overlay with the agent subnets carved from `192.168.0.0/16`, and the IT subnet out of `10.150.0.0/16`, we would use the following configuration:
+Assume an HR overlay with the agent subnets carved from `192.168.0.0/16` and an IT subnet carved from `10.150.0.0/16`.

+First, create the sets you need:

     $ iptables -N dcos-isolation
     $ iptables -A dcos-isolation -j REJECT # Changes it to default reject